blib-la/hyv/docs/25_ADJUSTING_AGENT_OPTIONS.md

 agent.sideEffects = [createFileWriter(path.join(process.cwd(), "output"))];
 ```

-In the above example, a `createFileWriter` side effect is assigned to the agent.
-It writes the
+In this example, the agent is assigned a `createFileWriter` side effect which writes the output to a
-output to a file in the "output" directory.
+file located in the "output" directory.

-## Customizing `before`, `after` and `finally` Functions
+### Customizing `before`, `after` and `finally` Functions

-You can use the `before`, `after`, and `finally` setters to provide your custom functions for
+The `Agent` class allows you to provide your custom functions for preprocessing, post-processing,
-preprocessing, post-processing, and finalizing the task.
+and finalizing the task using `before`, `after`, and `finally` setters.

 ```typescript
 import { Agent } from "@hyv/core";